‘The largest class in 20 years’: Sedgwick County’s latest detention deputies

-Easing the shortage.
+WICHITA, Kan.
+(KSNW) – Easing the shortage.
 Sedgwick County is getting some new help in the jail.
-This as nearly three dozen detention deputies took the oath of office tonight.
+This as nearly three dozen detention deputies took the oath of office Thursday night.

 This graduating class includes 33 deputies, the largest group they’ve had in 20 years.
-And it comes at a time, where there’s a need more more help in the jail.
+It comes at a time where there’s a need more more help in the jail.

-One by one, new detention deputies entered their graduation, after eleven weeks of training.
+One by one, new detention deputies entered their graduation after 11 weeks of training.
 Members say they’re excited to start their new journey.

-“Knowing that I’m eighteen and I’m mature enough to take a big responsibility in making the community better,” said Elizabeth Martinez, Detention Deputy.
+“Knowing that I’m 18, and I’m mature enough to take a big responsibility in making the community better,” said Elizabeth Martinez, detention deputy.

 “Pretty much cut our job openings in half, so it will really help bolster our staffing, which will help reduce a lot of the stress and difficulty our current staff is facing,” said Schechter.